 The following list of algorithms is far from exhaustive and is in no particular order.

 1. Babylonian algorithms are the oldest ever found

 When it was created: circa 1600 BC

 Its impact/implications on the world: The world's first known algorithm

-Although there is some evidence of early multiplication algorithms in Egypt (around 1700-2000 BC) the oldest algorithm is widely accepted to have been found on a set of Babylonian clay tablets that date to around 1600-1800 BC.
+Although there is some evidence of early multiplication algorithms in Egypt (around 2000-1700 BC), the oldest written algorithm is widely accepted to have been found on a set of Babylonian clay tablets that date to around 1800-1600 BC.

 Here are some excerpts from his 1972 manuscript that explain these early algorithms:-

 "The calculations described in Babylonian tablets are not merely the solutions to specific individual problems; they are actually general procedures for solving a whole class of problems." - Pages 672 to 673 of "Ancient Babylonian Algorithms".

 The tablets also appear to have been an early form of instruction manual:-